degville/snap-docs/docs/reference/interfaces/accel-interface.md

+---
+orphan: true
+---

 (interfaces-accel)=
 # The accel interface

-**This interface is under development and is not currently available for general use** .
+**This interface is under development and is not currently available for general use.**

 The `accel` interface allows access to device nodes in `/dev/accel` , which are managed by the [Linux compute accelerators subsystem](https://docs.kernel.org/accel/introduction.html).